 EDGE Leadership

-University of Washington's Center for Exposures, Diseases, Genomics & Environment (EDGE) has an administrative infrastructure and technical support to foster multidisciplinary collaborations between researchers.
-The Center provides members with valuable technical support through its four facility cores and a pilot projects program.
+University of Washington's Interdisciplinary Center for Exposures, Diseases, Genomics & Environment (EDGE) has an administrative infrastructure and technical support to foster multidisciplinary collaborations between researchers.
+The Center provides members with valuable technical support through its three facility cores and a pilot projects program.
 Descriptions of these cores and the services they provide can be found on the Core Services page.
-The Center's members are organized into five Collaborative Research Teams (CRTs).
-Members are assigned to the CRT that most closely represents their primary area of research interest, although many have interests that cut across the various areas.
-The EDGE Center is transitioning to a new organizational structure, including new Collaborative Translational Research Teams, with transition anticipated to be completed (dependent on funding) by March 2026.
+The Center's members are organized into five Collaborative Translational Research Teams (CTRTs).

 Dr. Joel Kaufman serves as the Principal Investigator and Director of the Center.
 The EDGE Center is supported by the National Institute of Environmental Health Sciences and is part of the Institute’s Environmental Health Sciences Core Center program, Grant #P30ES007033.